Proposed changes to sensory evaluation of New Zealand grape wine for export

 Have your say

-New Zealand Food Safety is seeking feedback on 3 proposed options for how wine for export is determined to be free from obvious fault.
-The outcome will be incorporated into the Wine Notice: New Zealand Grape Wine Export Eligibility Requirements.
+New Zealand Food Safety sought feedback on 3 proposed options for how wine for export is determined to be free from obvious fault.
+The outcome would be incorporated into the Wine Notice: New Zealand Grape Wine Export Eligibility Requirements.

 - Option 1: Retain current sensory panel evaluation of wine.

 - Option 2: Winemaker declaration that the wine is free from obvious fault.